Norva24’s decentralized operation model

 Consistent with Norva24 operating model, the Group’s sales activities are decentralized.
 Most decisions are made at the branch level, with support provided at the national and Group Management levels specifically as they relate to key customer accounts and public tender processes.
 Marketing activities are also decentralized, with a greater emphasis on the role of branches in local branding and marketing strategies.

 On a country level, the Norva24 manages various marketing and sales functions and processes.
-The country level organization is responsible for onboarding and delivering key national accounts, whereby key account managers are tasked with ensuring that large clients receive standardized services and care across.
+The country level organization is responsible for onboarding and delivering key national accounts, whereby key account managers are tasked with ensuring that large clients receive standardized services and care across the group companies.

 The Group’s marketing strategy has a strong digital focus, which is primarily pursued at the country level.
 Marketing efforts are focused on both traditional as well as digital platforms, such as Facebook, Google Ads, email and Norva24’s blog.
 Norva24 also has a modern website that drives traffic and delivers a positive and efficient customer experience.
-After services are completed, Norva24 automatically sends an email follow-up, and its internal system reorganizes leads and opportunities and sends them to the relevant department or local branch accordingly.
+Orders can be done online and Norva24 has an internal system that reorganizes leads and opportunities and sends them to the relevant department or local branch automatically.
+Another example is that customers receive an email before and after emptying of septic tanks in Norway.

-The Group is focused on a density-driven approach, targeting a large number of customers in key areas of focus.
+The Group is focused on a density-driven approach, targeting many customers in key areas of focus.
 As such, the Group is not dependent on revenue from a select number of key customers, but rather has a diverse customer base comprised of businesses of varying size as well as residential customers.
-This helps to reduce price sensitivity, increase gross profit margin and reduce customer dependency.
+This helps to reduce price sensitivity, increase margins and reduce customer dependency.

 Revenue model and customer contracts